Integrate GitHub with DevRev to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Explore workflow automation: its definition, benefits, how it works, real-world examples, and how to automate with viaSocket.

-Learn MoreDevRev is an AI-powered platform designed to streamline and enhance the software development and customer relationship management processes.
+Learn moreDevRev is an AI-powered platform designed to streamline and enhance the software development and customer relationship management processes.
 It integrates development and customer support, enabling teams to efficiently manage product development, track issues, and improve customer interactions through AI-driven insights and automation.